polcak/browser_extension_testing/README.md

 This repository contains the source code implemented as part of my master thesis at the University of Technology in Brno in 2023/2024.

 ## Requirements
 - [Docker](https://www.docker.com) must be installed on the host system.
 The **Docker Engine** must be running before building and deploying any of the containers.
+On Linux host machine, refrain from using *Docker Desktop*.
 - In case of a **Windows host machine** you also need to install **X server** software in order to display any browser windows during the execution.
 None of the tests are performed in `headless` because many of the performed tests are not supported in that mode.
 During the developement and testing, [X410](https://x410.dev) was used.
 The **Dockerfiles** are configured to use `DISPLAY=host.docker.internal:0.0` which is supported by X410.
+Please note on Windows you need to install *Docker Desktop*.
 - All other individual requirements are installed into the images while building them via Docker.

 ---